M2-brane surface operators and gauge theory dualities in Toda: Surface Operators as Toda Degenerate Operators

 If \(\eta_k=-1\), then \(\I m_{kk} = -1/2\), and the adjoint chiral multiplet one-loop determinant is simply a sign.
 Thus, the vortex partition functions are those of SQCD\@.
 From~\eqref{SQCD-tch-expo}, the exponents of \(1-\hat{z}_k\) which occur in an expansion near~\(1\) are \(0\)~and

-The analoguous limit in the Toda CFT correlator is \(x_k\to x_{k+1}\).
+The analogous limit in the Toda CFT correlator is \(x_k\to x_{k+1}\).
 The channel where the punctures at \(x_k\) and~\(x_{k+1}\) are fused allows two internal momenta.
-Indeed, \(\epsilon_k=-\epsilon_{k+1}\), hence one of the punctures is labelled by a symmetric representation and the other one by an antisymmetric representation.
+Indeed, \(\epsilon_k=-\epsilon_{k+1}\), hence one of the punctures is labeled by a symmetric representation and the other one by an antisymmetric representation.
 The fusion of two such representations is the direct sum of two irreducible representations:

 assuming \(K,L\geq 1\).
 The corresponding exponents of \(x_{k+1}-x_k\) are

 and match with the gauge theory exponents up to precisely \(\gamma_{k(k+1)}\) given in~\eqref{Quivers-gamma2}.
 Indeed, if \(\epsilon_k=-\epsilon_{k+1}=-1\), then \(K\) and~\(L\) above are \(K_{k+1}\) and~\(K_k\), the first Toda CFT exponent corresponds to the gauge theory exponent~\eqref{Quivers-SQCD-tch-expo}, and the second to~\(0\).
 If \(\epsilon_k=-\epsilon_{k+1}=1\), then \(K=K_k\) and \(L=K_{k+1}\), the first Toda CFT exponent corresponds to~\(0\) and the second to~\eqref{Quivers-SQCD-tch-expo}.